almaz8811/Temp_Sens/lib/readme.txt

 This directory is intended for project specific (private) libraries.
-PlatformIO will compile them to static libraries and link into executable file.
+PlatformIO will compile them to static libraries and link them to executable files.

-The source code of each library should be placed in a an own separate directory ("lib/your_library_name/[here are source files]").
+The source code of each library should be placed in separate directories, like "lib/private_lib/[here are source files]".

-For example, see a structure of the following two libraries `Foo` and `Bar`:
+For example, see the structure of the following two libraries `Foo` and `Bar`:

 |--lib
 |  |